Documentation

 This means there’s always a one-interval delay, but everyone is perfectly synchronized.

 Example: At 120 BPM with 16 BPI, each interval is 8 seconds.
-You hear what others played 8 seconds ago.

 Chat